avelino/awesome-go/README.md

 - [go-output-format](https://github.com/drewstinnett/go-output-format) - Output go structures into multiple formats (YAML/JSON/etc) in your command line app.
 - [go-toml](https://github.com/pelletier/go-toml) - Go library for the TOML format with query support and handy cli tools.
 - [goldmark](https://github.com/yuin/goldmark) - A Markdown parser written in Go.
 Easy to extend, standard (CommonMark) compliant, well structured.
-- [goq](https://github.com/andrewstuart/goq) - Declarative unmarshaling of HTML using struct tags with jQuery syntax (uses GoQuery).
+- [goq](https://github.com/andrewstuart/goq) - Declarative unmarshalling of HTML using struct tags with jQuery syntax (uses GoQuery).
 - [html-to-markdown](https://github.com/JohannesKaufmann/html-to-markdown) - Convert HTML to Markdown.
 Even works with entire websites and can be extended through rules.
 - [htmlquery](https://github.com/antchfx/htmlquery) - An XPath query package for HTML, lets you extract data or evaluate from HTML documents by an XPath expression.
 - [htmlyaml](https://github.com/nikolaydubina/htmlyaml) -  Rich rendering of YAML as HTML in Go